romainducrocq/DQN-initial-DQN/README.md

 	- 4.1: Create a view, even if empty.
 Keep the two abstract methods `setup` and `loop`.
 	- 4.2: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
 - In `play.py` and `observe.py`, create the view and launch the `run` method.
-5. **Hyperparameter configuration:**
+5. **DQN Hyperparameter configuration:**
-As for the DQN algorithms, only the hyperparameters should be changed for tuning.
+For the DQN algorithms, only the hyperparameters should be changed for tuning.
 - In the dedicated configuration file `dqn/config/dqn_config.py`, tune the hyperparameters:
-	- 5.1:
+	- 5.1: Define the set of hyperparameters in `HYPER_PARAMS`.
+	- 5.2: Define the network architecture in `network_config`: the network, the loss function, the optimizer, the output dimension entering the dueling layer.
+If the network is not dense, the last layer must be flattened and its ouput dimension must be computed in order to match with the fully connected dueling layer.

 ****